Haleshot/Haleshot.github.io/content/post/marimo/index.md

 1. **Smart Cell Execution**: Run a cell, and marimo automatically runs any cells that reference its variables.
 No more manual re-running and crossing your fingers!
 2. **Clean Slate**: Delete a cell, and poof! marimo scrubs its variables from program memory.
 Say goodbye to hidden states lurking in the shadows.

-> "With marimo, what you see is truly what you get.
-No more surprises!"

 ### Built-in Interactivity

 Now, this is where things get really exciting! marimo's interactivity isn't just a bolt-on feature; it's baked into its DNA.

-- **UI Elements Galore**: Sliders, dataframe transformers, interactive plots – marimo's got them all, and they're *automatically synchronized* with your Python code.
+- **UI Elements Galore**: Sliders, dataframe transformers, interactive plots – marimo's got them [all](https://docs.marimo.io/api/index.html), and they're *automatically synchronized* with your Python code.
 - **Real-time Reactivity**: Tweak a UI element, and watch as affected cells update instantly.
 It's like your notebook is alive!

 {{% callout note %}}
 marimo's reactivity makes these UI elements more useful and ergonomic than Jupyter's ipywidgets.
-Trust me, once you try it, you'll wonder how you ever lived without it!
 {{% /callout %}}

 ### Pure Python Programs